aws-samples/bedrock-access-gateway/README.md

 ![Architecture](assets/arch.svg)

+You can also choose to use [AWS Fargate](https://aws.amazon.com/fargate/) behind the ALB instead of [AWS Lambda](https://aws.amazon.com/lambda/), the main difference is the latency of the first byte for streaming response (Fargate is lower).

-> Note: You can use Lambda Web Adapter + Function URL (see [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fastapi-response-streaming) to replace ALB or AWS Fargate to replace Lambda to get better performance on streaming response.
+Alternatively, you can use Lambda Function URL to replace ALB, see [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fastapi-response-streaming)

 ### Deployment